Law Offices of Osas Iyamu, LLC.

 There have been challenges against United States Citizenship & Immigration Services- USCIS by same-sex couples whose Immigration applications have been denied and hence denied the opportunity of having a joint and shared life together in the United States.

-The validity and constitutionality of the federal definition of marriage have been challenged.
+People have challenged the validity and constitutionality of the federal definition of marriage.
 The First Circuit Court of Appeal in Boston on May 31st 2012, declared the Federal Law defining marriage unconstitutional for not recognizing same-sex marriage and depriving them of federal benefits.

 Read more on the court decision here.